AmityCo/Amity-Social-Cloud-Q-A/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Remark**
 Please be noted that we will not accept issue or defects report in this channel.
-You may not get an update on your issue in this community.
 To report issues, please send email to : support.upstra@amity.co , using the below template.

 **Describe the bug**